yan-vei/xss-attack-lab/README.md

 1.4.
 After the image is built, run “docker container run -p 5000:5000 -dit –name xss-demo xss-demo:latest”
 1.5.
 Once the container is running, navigate in the browser to localhost:5000 – you should be able to access the index page of the application.

+## Completing the lab
+Refer to the lab_instructions file in the root directory of the project in order to complete the lab.